-The number of OFO events during this quarter (4) represents a decrease when compared to the number of OFO events during the past several quarters.
-Additionally, the number of OFO events was less than the number experienced during the same quarter of the previous several years.
+The number of OFO events during this quarter (12) represents a small increase when compared to the number of OFO events during the past several quarters.
+However, this frequency of OFOs is within the range that has been typical on the PG&E system since the implementation of the OFO Settlement in April 2000.

 All the OFO events during the quarter were high inventory, system-wide OFOs.
 The previous ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs under high inventory conditions, even when the customer-specific criteria were met.

 PG&E believes that calling the system-wide OFO is necessary to avoid the more disruptive receipt point capacity allocation that can occur under high inventory conditions.
-PG&E has proposed to include a daily imbalance limit in its Gas Accord II-2004 testimony.
-While the proposed daily limit is very large, it may improve the effectiveness targeting specific customers during OFO events.

 CPBA imbalances on OFO days have exacerbated pipeline conditions.
-PG&E will continue to explore options to reduce the impact of the gas production imbalances on other market participants.
-PG&E has proposed to make CPBA imbalances subject to OFO provisions, including noncompliance charges, in its Gas Accord II-2004 testimony.
-If approved as filed, this would be effective January 2004.
+PG&E will implement the recently approved proposal to make CPBA imbalances subject to OFO provisions, effective January 2004.